Legal Retrieval for Public Defenders

 \begin{enumerate}[nosep] \item Hallucinations (of e.g., citations) or incorrect references to source materials. \item Failure of the model to address nuanced legal contexts. \item Incomplete or verbose outputs, or generating unrelated information altogether. \end{enumerate}

-Strikingly, \citet{cheong2025aiaugmentaccessjustice} report that 85\% of public defenders they interviewed currently doubt AI can reliably verify research output, describing the same reasons (hallucinations, failure to handle nuanced legal context and incomplete output) the NJ OPD identified in their explorative evaluation.
+Strikingly, \citet{cheong2025aiaugmentaccessjustice} report that 85\% of public defenders they interviewed currently doubt AI can reliably verify research output, describing the same reasons (hallucinations, failure to handle nuanced legal context and incomplete output) NJOPD identified in their explorative evaluation.
 Given the high stakes of public defense, where hallucinated citations and misstated precedents can affect the outcome of cases, such failure rates are unacceptable in practice.
-Moreover, generative models provide limited transparency about sources, which makes it difficult in practice for attorneys to verify output accuracy.
+Beyond accuracy, using commercial generative models raises confidentiality risks: case details submitted to proprietary APIs may fall outside attorney-client privilege and be subject to mandatory disclosure \citep{cheong2024not, privilege}.
+Generative models also provide limited transparency about sources, making it difficult for attorneys to verify output accuracy.